balusena/kubernetes-for-devops/06-Kubernetes Services/Kubernetes Service.md

 This setup ensures that the Service properly routes traffic to the appropriate set of Pods based on the label selector.

-### 3.Now apply the changes to the services into kubernetes:
+### 3.Now apply the changes to the services into kubernetes.
 ```
 ubuntu@balasenapathi:~$ kubectl apply -f nginx-service.yaml
 service/nginx-service created